jeff-hykin/deno-guillotine/README.md

 # What is this for?

-Making scripts that work on a freshly setup PC (no prerequisites/manual dependencies)
+Making scripts that work on a freshly setup PC (no prerequisites/manual dependencies).
+The user does not need to install Deno, nor anything else.
+Just ship them the generated script; the same script for Windows, as it is for Raspbian OS, as it is for 86x MacOS; a script that is still editable (e.g. not compiled/mangled).

+This is possible because of using some rare builtin tools that allow for a single file to valid bash, and valid powershell, AND valid JavaScript (based partly on [Is it possible to write one script that runs in bash/shell and PowerShell?](https://stackoverflow.com/questions/39421131/is-it-possible-to-write-one-script-that-runs-in-bash-shell-and-powershell))

 # How do I use it?